raydenlim/tp/docs/DeveloperGuide.md

       Reason: Student names parameter is missing.
    4. Test case: `createconsult`.<br>
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error.
 No new consultation is created.<br>
-      Reason: All 2 parameters are missing.
+      Reason: All three parameters are missing.

 #### Deleting a consultation